awesome-panel/awesome-panel/gallery/bootstrap_dashboard/components/limitations.md

 ## Plotly Plots are not well supported

 - Plotly is not yet responsive in Panel.
 See [Issue 822](https://github.com/holoviz/panel/issues/822)
+- Plotly plots loads a lot slower than HoloViews plots.

 ## Hot reload is slow and slows down development-test cycle